swfiua/blume/doc/universal.rst

 One goal here is to see how different gravitational waves from a black hole merger would be under the new paradigm.

-If there are significant differences then this should help resolve this issue.
+If there are significant differences then with enough observations this should help determine which model is correct.

 If EGR is correct then we should over time find that the localisations making sense, successfully locate host galaxies for an event and improve the chances of observing coincident radiation.

+Likewise if the new paradigm is correct, we should have more success finding host galaxies using that model.

+There is another intriguing possibility.
+This is that with the physics of the new paradigm, binary system mergers are less violent events that do not in fact create significant gravitational waves.

 [0] http://msp.warwick.ac.uk/~cpr/paradigm